AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

     * To sort errors by the heading information, select a heading.
 By default, errors are sorted by number of occurrences, highest to lowest.
     * Move the cursor over the Response field for an error to see the specific error message.
-    * To see the link to the image or the referrer web page, move the cursor over the URL field or the Referrer field.
+    * To see the link to the image or the referrer Web page, move the cursor over the URL field or the Referrer field.
     * To copy the link to the actual image, select **[!UICONTROL URL Copy URL]**.
 You can paste this link in a browser window to go to the image and investigate the error.
-    * To copy the link to the referrer web page, select **[!UICONTROL Referrer Copy URL]**.
+    * To copy the link to the referrer Web page, select **[!UICONTROL Referrer Copy URL]**.

 Errors displayed are for the company that you are currently logged in to.
 Each error includes the following information:

-* **Image ID** - ID for the offending image.
+* **Image ID**: ID for the offending image.

-* **Time** - The time range of the first time the error was reported to the last time that the error was reported, within the last 24 hours.
+* **Time**: The time range of the first time the error was reported to the last time that the error was reported, within the last 24 hours.

-* **Count** - The number of errors reported on the image.
+* **Count**: The number of errors reported on the image.

-* **Response** - The specific error message.
+* **Response**: The specific error message.
 Errors are either 4xx or 5xx.

-* **URLs** - Lists the URL to the image on Adobe Dynamic Media Classic.
+* **URLs**: Lists the URL to the image on Adobe Dynamic Media Classic.

-* **Referrer** - Specifies the URL for the web site where the initial request came from.
-The referrer can be any web site that has a link to the image.
+* **Referrer**: Specifies the URL for the Web site where the initial request came from.
+The referrer can be any Web site that has a link to the image.

 The URL and Referrer columns have Copy URL associated with them to simplify testing.